Higher-speed rail: Japan

+The Skyliner limited express train service between Tokyo and Narita Airport in the fastest non-Shinkansen rail service in the country, with a speed of 160 km/h.

+Before 2015, the Hakutaka limited express train service on the Hokuhoku Line in Niigata Prefecture also matched the speed of 160 km/h.
+However, after the opening of Hokuriku Shinkansen on 14 March 2015, the maximum speed limit of the line was reduced to 130 km/h.

+South Korea

+Great Train eXpress (GTX), a commuter rail network in the Seoul Metropolitan Area, has a speed of 180 km/h.
+Only one line, GTX-A, is currently operating.
+Two more lines, GTX-B and GTX-C, are scheduled to open in 2030.
+Three other lines, named GTX-D, GTX-E and GTX-F, are currently being planned.

 Laos

 Passenger trains on the 2021 opened Boten–Vientiane railway travel at speeds of up to 160 km/h, however the railway has been described as 'high-speed' as well.
 Some sections of the railway were planned to allow speeds of up to 200 km/h, however this was downgraded to 160 km/h in the final design.

 Earlier attempts

 Canada

 There have been several different attempts at higher speed rail in the Quebec City–Windsor Corridor, and several high speed rail attempts as well.

 Ireland

 In 2010, a report was commissioned by the Chartered Institute of Logistics and Transport as a mid-term review of Transport 21, an Irish infrastructure plan announced in 2005.
 The report recommended, among other things, the development of national rail to provide higher-speed rail services.
 However, there has been no progress towards implementing the recommendation.

 United States

 There have been long-range visions to establish high/higher-speed rail networks in different regions of the United States but without adequate funding.
 During the American Recovery and Reinvestment Act of 2009, there was a surge of interest to apply for grants from the federal government to start those projects.
 However, many proposals have been put on hold or cancelled after failing to secure funding or support from the public or key local politicians.